Google Sheets is an online application by Google that lets you create and edit spreadsheets and is part of Google Drive.

 Setting up the Automatic Import

-1. Click on Contacts from the left navigation menu to go to the Contacts Overview page.
-Click on "Import."
+1. Click "Contacts" from the left menu to go to the Contacts Overview page.
+Click "Import."

 2. Locate Google Spreadsheets from the list of available automatic imports and click on it.